1

 -

-Pruning Instructions: Minimal pruning required; remove dead or damaged branches as needed.
+Pruning Instructions: Minimal pruning; remove dead or damaged branches in early spring -

 Share